aldurand/ML_DeepLearning_CNN/README.md

 The goal of this challenge is to develop a binary classification system which tries to detect if an image contains something or not.

 It was first annonced to be a Mustache/No Mustache classification but after looking at some images, it seems the problem is more an Accessory/No Accessory issue.
-(More details on the Notebook)
+(More details in the Notebook)

 -  The notebook *Challenge_ImageClassification_ADurand.ipynb* explains how I addressed this challenge with **Tensorflow**.